-Course Credits No. of Hours per week Total No. of Teaching Hours

-4 Credits 4 Hrs 60 Hrs

-Podogogy:

-Classroom lecture, Case studies, Group discussion, Seminar & field work etc.,

-- a) Demonstrate the significance of management accounting in decision making. - b) Analyse and interpret the corporate financial statements by using various techniques. - c) Compare the financial performance of corporates through ratio analysis. - d) Understand the latest provisions in preparing cash flow statement. - e) Analyse the Financial Statement through Fund Flow Analysis - f) Comprehend the significance of management reporting and examine the corporate reports for Management Review and Governance.
+Course Credits No. of Hours per week Total No. of Teaching Hours 4 Credits 4 Hrs 60 Hrs Pedagogy: Classroom lecture, Cas e studies, Group discussion, Seminar & f ield work etc., Course Outcomes : On successful completion on of the course, the Students will be abl e to, a) Demonstrate the significance of management accounting in decision making. b) Analyse and interpret the corporate financial statements by using various techniques. c) Compare the financial performance of corporates through ratio analysis. d) Understand the latest provisions in preparing cash flow statement. e) Analyse the Financial Statement through Fund Flow Analysis f) Comprehend the significance of management reporting and examine the corporate reports for f) Comprehend the significance of management reporting and examine the corporate reports for Management Review and Governance.